I’m Worried About Heavy Metals in My Child's Diet

 Tackling the problem of heavy metals in foods for babies and toddlers is nothing new for Nature’s One.
 We recognize that contaminants like heavy metals are concerning, especially when they’re found in baby foods.
 Since our company was founded in the late 1990s, it has held itself to a higher standard of purity, recognizing that contaminants like heavy metals are concerning, especially within baby foods.
 Because of this, we have a long track record of testing ingredients - like our organic brown rice syrup and organic rice maltodextrin - to help our food science and quality assurance teams find the purest sources of ingredients around the world.
 When we can’t find ingredients that test low for heavy metals (like cocoa powder which can introduce aluminum and cadmium levels that exceed our standards) we choose alternative ingredients or even discontinue products if no alternative can be found (2).

 Where we can innovate, we do.
-In March 2012, we introduced an advanced, organic-compliant filtration system that eliminates arsenic levels in organic brown rice syrup to undetectable levels.
+In March 2012, we introduced an advanced, organic-compliant filtration system that reduces arsenic levels in organic brown rice syrup.
 We use it for every Nature’s One products that includes brown rice syrup, so we can feel confident offering you purer products with rice ingredients, and YOU can feel comfortable feeding a product with rice ingredients to your child!

 Nature’s One is an industry leader in purity.